davlin0222/python-install-guide/docs/install-python.md

 ![Terminal - Python Version](assets/install-python/9.png)

-The output should be "Python" followed by the version if the installation was successful.
+The output should be "Python" followed by the version.
+This indicates that the installation was fully successful.

 ## Step 8: Disable path length limit